Photographs show the 'parrot plant,' a plant whose flowers resemble a parrot in flight. See Example( s )

 It was described by JD Hooker in 1901, and the specific epithet psittacina means parrot-like.
 The flowers, which do resemble a parrot in flight, are shades of pale lilac, reddish purple, and white.

-Additional pictures of the parrot flower can be examined on the web site of a Thailand tourism outfit which offers excursions to view the unusual plant.
+Additional pictures of the parrot flower can be examined on the web site of a Thailand tourism outfit that offers excursions to view the unusual plant.